 5. The Helms Bakery District

 The original Helms Bakery opened in 1931.
 The Helms Bakery District is now a pedestrian area offering some of the coolest furniture stores around and some great restaurants.
-Maybe looking at furniture is the first thing you think of when you want a date idea, but it can be really fun if you’re into this type of thing.
+Maybe looking at furniture is not the first thing you think of when you want a date idea, but it can be really fun if you’re into this type of thing.

 Check out HD Buttercup, a huge furniture showroom featuring some of the most eclectic (and expensive) items around, including a chrome scale version of the Apollo Command Module.